gloooomed/Abhyas/README.md

 - Keep PRs focused - one feature or fix per PR.
 - Follow the existing code style (TypeScript strict, Tailwind classes, Framer Motion for animations).
-- Don't commit `.env.local` or any API keys.
 - For larger changes, open an issue first to discuss the approach.

 ---